-WordPress HTML – Plugin For WordPress.
+WordPress HTML.
 (Screenshot source: plugin website)

-Here’s another free WordPress plugin you can use …
+Here is another free WordPress plugin you can use …

-Raw HTML lets you disable automatic formatting like automatic paragraph creation and smart quotes, and use raw HTML/JS/CSS code in your WordPress posts.
+Raw HTML lets you disable automatic formatting like automatic paragraph creation and smart quotes, and use raw HTML/JS/CSS code in your posts without WordPress messing it up.

-Raw HTML – Plugin For WP.
+Raw HTML.
 (Screenshot source: plugin website)

-You can see the problem by switching over to the Text Tab …
+You can see what is causing the problem by switching over to the Text Tab …